Start and End Dates

 Number of Students

-You will have the use of all equipment in the workroom including: large tables, cutting mats and wheels, irons & metal rulers.
+You will have the use of all equipment in the workroom including: large tables, cutting mats, sewing machines, irons & metal rulers.

-All fabrics, paper shapes, threads and needles will be provided for this class free of charge.
+For the Free Taster Class: all fabrics, paper shapes, threads and needles will be provided free of charge.
 Please bring your own sewing kit if you have it (scissors, needles, etc).

 How to Apply